berdon/kaukus/README.md

    3. Proposer nodes who receive a proposal with a higher epoch/clout abort their proposal
    4. Nodes otherwise respond yes
 4. Proposers wait (possibly forever) to receive a majority of yes or nos
-   1. Proposers who receive majority of yes acknowledgements sends out a message saying they're the leader
+   1. Proposers who receive a majority of yes acknowledgements sends out a message saying they're the leader
    2. Nodes who receive the leader message update their epoch/leader mapping

 ### LSM-Tree